 Articles

-Risk and reward of restarts Posted about 10 years ago
+Risk and reward of restarts Posted over 10 years ago

 Restarts are a heavily repeated feature of rugby games, but how much reward are teams getting from them?